tylerphopho/employee-templates/README.md

   <h2>Instructions</h2>
     Getting started with the application you first must install the NPM packages by typing in { npm i } in the terminal.
   After the installion, you will be given prompts to gather the Employee's information and role.
 (Each role will be given       certain prompts based off their position).
+Once all prompts have been answered you may answer the next prompt to add another   Employee.